What is business email compromise?

 What is a business compromise email?

-Business email compromise is when at attack obtains access to an email account and can use that access to send and receive emails fraudulently, pretending to be the email account’s owner.
+Business email compromise is when an attacker obtains access to an email account to send and receive emails fraudulently.
+They’re pretending to be the email account’s owner.

 What is the difference between phishing and BEC?